bitcoin-sv/bitcoin-sv/doc/developer-notes.md

 The -debug=... command-line option controls debugging; running with just -debug or -debug=1 will turn on all categories (and give you a very large debug.log file).

-The Qt code routes qDebug() output to debug.log under category "qt": run with -debug=qt to see it.

 **running and debugging tests**

 Unit tests are run via `make check`